AndrewBubnov/clear-react-router/README.md

 Defines route-specific actions for handling data mutations such as creating, updating, or deleting resources.

-Actions are available through the `Form` component and the `useAction` hook.
-After a successful action, the current route is automatically invalidated, causing both `beforeLoad` and `loader` to run again in the background.
+Actions are available through the `useSubmitAction` and `useAction` hooks.
+After a successful action, the current route is automatically invalidated, causing `loader` to run again in the background.

 ```tsx
 actions?: ({ context, params, invalidate, setContext }) => ({